AaronFeller/Cinful_v2/README.md

 python MicSearch.py -d resources/test_genome -o test_run -t <number_of_threads>
 ```

-Output from this run is contained in the test_genome folder.
+This test has been ran and is contained in the test_genome folder for comparison.

 ### Deleting temp files:
-You are free to manually delete temp files all contained in the temp folder inside of your output directory.
+You are able to manually delete temp files contained in the temp folder inside of your output directory.

-Additionally, including the argument `-x` will remove the temp folder.
+Additionally, including the argument `-x` will remove the temp folder at runtime.

-After analysis has completed without the `-x` command and you would like to remove the temp fiels, you can rerun the same command with `-x` and they will be removed.
+After analysis has completed without the `-x` command and you would like to remove the temp files, you can rerun the same command with `-x` and they will be removed.
 ```bash
 python MicSearch.py -d resources/test_genome -o test_run -t <number_of_threads> -x
 ```

 # Contributing

-MicSearch currently exists as a wrapper to a series of snakemake subroutines, so adding functionality to it is as simple as adding additional subroutines.
-If there are any subroutines that you see are needed feel free to raise an issue.
+MicSearch currently exists as a wrapper to a series of snakemake rules, so adding functionality to it is as simple as adding additional rules.
+If there are any additions that you feel are needed, feel free to raise an issue.